- Description:

 • Calendula officinalis | Calendula Heirloom Herb Seeds

-• Hydroponic-Adapted Seed: Grows just fine in soil, but especially ideal
+• Hydroponic-Adapted Seed: Grows just fine in soil, but especially ideal for Hydroponic | Aeroponic | Aquaponic growing conditions

 • Grown using organic growing practices on our farm